maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

 ## Introduction ##

-Question blocks add flexibility to STACK questions by adding functional structures.
+Question blocks add flexibility to STACK questions by adding functional structures to the CAStext.
+These are new from v4.0 onwards.

+For example, you can add in a conditional statement to selectively include materials in the version of the CAStext depending on values of variables.
+This is useful in randomly generated contexts, especially within model solutions and randomly generated diagrams/charts.

 For maximum flexibility, blocks can be nested and conditionally evaluated.
 A body of CAStext is then repeatedly processed until all blocks have been interpreted into CAStext.
 This is a core part of CAStext and so applied to all appropriate parts of the question.

 Note:  The parameters to blocks in the question body may **NOT** depend on the student's answers.
-This means that you cannot reveal an input block based on student input, well not just by using an [[if/]]-block.
+This means that you cannot reveal an input block based on student input, well not just by using an `[[if/]]`-block.
 But you may still adapt PRT-feedback as much as you want.
 Such adaptation requires persistent modifiable question state and is not currently possible in STACK, there is however work being done to create systems that would allow it.

 ## General Syntax ##

-To avoid issues with the rich text editors used in Moodle we use a simple syntax not too different from the syntax used in input and output components:
+The syntax is quite similar to XML but preserving the style ``[[ ... ]]`` used in the inputs and potential response tree declarations.

     [[ block_type param1="value1" param2='value2' ... paramN="valueN" ]]
     Some content.
     [[/ block_type ]]

-The syntax is quite similar to XML and includes [[ emptyblocks /]].
+To avoid issues with the rich text editors used in Moodle we use a simple syntax not too different from the syntax used in input and output components.

+Notes

+1. In closing a block you must use `[[/ "blockname"]]` where `"blockname"` must be used, and it must match the previous opening block.
+2. Whitespace is tollerated in block definitions and after the `/` in the closing block, but is not necessary.
+3. The parameters have the following syntax:  `param1="value1"`.
+Blocks define what are valid identifiers and parameters.
+The identifiers must not be in quotes (and so cannot contain spaces).
+The parameters must be in quotes, and either `param1="value1"` or `param1='value1'` is accepted.
+4. Typically `param1` will be a valid maxima identifier, e.g. a variable name and the value would be a valid maxima expression.

 ## Conditional blocks ##